Credit cards are a great way to earn cash back and travel rewards. But naturally, in order to benefit, you need to get approved for credit.

 You can effectively set your own credit limit, based on the size of your deposit.
 If you try to spend over your limit, the transaction will be declined.

 Secured cards present minimal risk to the issuer.
 If a cardholder defaults on their debts, the bank will keep the security deposit.
 That way, the bank is guaranteed to get paid.

 Some issuers, typically smaller ones, have specific products that they market as secured cards.
 Many of them don’t have rewards, such as the Home Trust Secured Visa Card for no annual fee.
-Others have low rewards or low interest rates, but with an annual fee, like the Plastk Secured Visa Credit Card, for a $120 annual fee and 1% cash back on purchases.
+Others have low rewards or low interest rates, but with an annual fee, like the Plastk Secured Credit Card, which comes with a $120 annual fee and earns 0.4% cash back on purchases.

 Larger banks offer a selection of their regular credit card products, with an option to secure them.

 Depending on the bank, you may have different options for how to store your security deposit.
 Some banks treat it as a locked balance in a chequing account.

 For example, if you have $2,000 in a chequing account, of which $500 is guaranteeing a $500 limit on a secured card, the spending power in your chequing account is only $1,500.